choderalab/yank/docs/examples/host-guest-implicit.rst

 This example resides in ``{PYTHON SOURCE DIR}/share/yank/examples/binding/host-guest``.
 The rest of the example here assumes you are in this directory.

+This example and files are based on `this AMBER tutorial <http://ambermd.org/tutorials/advanced/tutorial21/>`_.

 Examining YAML file
 -------------------